Brciole/DSA2040A_ETL_Midterm_Bricole_834/README.md

 ##  3. Tools Used

-  Tool          Purpose
+  Tools and their Purpose

-  Python        Programming language
+  Python- Programming language
-  Pandas        Data manipulation and cleaning
+  Pandas-nData manipulation and cleaning
-  Jupyter       Notebooks for ETL steps
+  Jupyter- Notebooks for ETL steps
-  Parquet       Efficient file storage format
+  Parquet- Efficient file storage format
-  PowerShell    Command-line for Git & file ops
+  PowerShell- Command-line for Git & file ops
-  Git + GitHub  Version control and publishing
+  Git + GitHub- Version control and publishing